iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-for-Azure-Storage/Azure-CosmosDb-Cheatsheet.md

 hideInArticleList: true
 ---

-# Develop solutions that use Azure Cosmos DB

-Key benefits
-multi-master replication protocol
+Key benefits of multi-master replication protocol:

 - Unlimited elastic write and read scalability.
 - 99.999% read and write availability all around the world.